Why the Scales Lie — And 5 Better Ways to Measure Fat Loss

 Body Fat: The Technical Gold Standard

-Pros: Inexpensive, convenient, can track trends at home.
+Pros: It's Inexpensive, convenient, and can track trends at home.

 Best use: Tracking changes in the numbers rather than what the numbers actually are.
 Measure under consistent conditions (same time of day, hydration level).